 The Board is responsible for the appointment of the Company Secretary.
+The Company Secretary is directly accountable to the Board, through the Chair, on all matters regarding the proper functioning of the Board.
 The Board has appointed two Company Secretaries.
-The Company Secretary is directly accountable to the Board, through the Chair, on all matters regarding the proper functioning of the Board.

-Profiles qualifications and experience on each Company Secretary are set out in the Directors' Report in the Company's FY21 Annual Report.
+Profiles qualifications and experience of each Company Secretary are set out in the Directors' Report in the Company's FY22 Annual Report.